 Balancing Progress on Snow and in the Classroom

-The staff at Northwood work closely with our student-athletes to help balance their athletic career and academic success.
+The staff at Northwood work closely with our student-athletes to help balance their athletic careers and academic successes.
 NYSEF coaches help athletes cultivate their potential on snow, while teachers help to support their academic progress during training camps and throughout the competitive season.

 Alumni Achievements and College Placement

 Skiing at Northwood has had a tradition of outstanding achievement since 1950.
-Northwood Ski Team graduates have competed at the national collegiate level, raced in the World Cup as U.S. Ski Team members and other countries, and represented their nations in several Winter Olympics.
+Northwood Ski Team graduates have competed at the national collegiate level, raced in the World Cup as U.S. Ski Team members, and represented their nations in several Winter Olympics.
 Northwood Ski Alumni have also continued their education at distinguished universities such as Bates, Boston College, Colby, Colorado, Dartmouth, Denver, Harvard, McGill, Middlebury, Plymouth State, St. Lawrence, UNH, UVM, and others.

 Notable alumni performing at the top level of the sport: